 It is possible to control an I/O device directly while processing a data set with any data organization without using a specific access method.
 The execute channel program (EXCP) macro instruction uses the system programs that provide for scheduling and queuing I/O requests, efficient use of channels and devices, data protection, interruption procedures, error recognition and retry.
-Complete details about the EXCP macro are in OS/VS1 Data Management for System Programmers.
+Complete details about the EXCP macro are in OS/VS2 System Programming Library: Data Management.